The straight key (sometimes called the hand key) is the original Morse code key. You manually create the dits and dahs with the action of your hand.

 Ukrainian TK/Cherkasy Key – $

 This is one of my all-time favorite keys.
 On paper, this key is nothing special.
-New old stock from the former Soviet bloc.
+Bakelite plastic, new old stock from the former Soviet bloc.
 Most were never used because they were made in the late ’80s.
+When the Soviet Union dissolved, there were warehouses full of these keys.
+Lots of surplus sellers online sell these for very reasonable prices.
 Before the Russia/Ukraine war, these keys could be shipped from Ukraine for less than $30 total.
 Once a base is installed, this key is magnificent!
 It has no business feeling this good and being as durable as it is.
 It has a chatter/clack that is NOISY!
+I put a piece of paper under the key stop, and that helped with the chatter.

 There is a version of this with a filter base.
 These filter bases are not needed with modern radios.